Package Torello.HTML

 An array of the count of each html-element present in the input vectorized-html parameter 'html'.
 For instance, If the following values were passed to this method:

-• And at least one of the String's in the parameter 'htmlTags' was the letter 'a'
+• And at least one of the String's in the Var-Args parameter 'htmlTags' was equal to the String "SPAN" (case insensitive).

 Throws: